powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-configuration.md

 ## Dynamic Model
 - All the models share three attributes:
 - `modelName`: refers to the dynamic model library used in Dynawo (used as a keyword in Groovy script).
-- `dynamicModelId`: identifies the model.
+- `dynamicModelId`: identifies the model (set explicitly or implicitly depending on the model type).
 - `parameterSetId`: refers to a set of parameters for this model in the model parameters file.

 **Note**: In Json configuration file `parameterSetId` is replaced by the `group` attribute and can be customized with the `groupType` attribute taking one of the following value: